jpsca/sqla-wrapper/docs/index.rst

     A friendly wrapper for SQLAlchemy.

-SQLAlchemy is great but it is difficult to setup, specially for beginners.
+SQLAlchemy is great can be difficult to setup.

 So, *instead* of having to write something like this: